jennysaggesse/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Thi scrpt prints a number with two decimal places followed by a new line This script converts a number from base 10 to 16
-This script encodes and decodes script by using the rot13 encryption This script prints every other line from the input starting with the first line
+This script encodes and decodes script by using the rot13 encryption This script prints every other line from the input starting with the first line This script adds the two numbers stored in the environmental variable WATER and STIR and prints the result